MatiasJJ/lumi-userguide/docs/software/installing/easybuild.md

     search path, not even if you reload the `LUMI` module, and you may get very unexpected results from module load operations.

-### 2. Choose the version of software stack and partition
+### 1. Software stack version and partition

 We support installing software with EasyBuild only in the LUMI software stacks, not in CrayEnv.

-If you already know, which version of an EasyBuild recipe for a software you are going to install, the second step is to ensure that the right version of the software stack is loaded.
-If you don't know which version of a software eb recipe you want at this point, or wishing to just exploring the options at this point, just install any version of the LUMI software stack at this point.

-Now let's assume that we want to install software in the `LUMI/22.06` stack.
-To load this version of LUMI software stack, we then execute
+Let's assume that we want to install software in the `LUMI/22.06` stack.
+To load this version of LUMI software stack (and to possibly replace a version that we might have loaded earlier), we then execute

 ```bash
 $ module load LUMI/22.06